ourcodingclub/ourcodingclub.github.io/_tutorials/time.md

 `Z` = Automatically selected

 I wouldn't worry too much about the implications of these model types for now.
 For this tutorial we will just pick some basic model types and compare them.
-If you want to read more about ETS model types, I recommend <a href="http://www.exponentialsmoothing.net" target="_blank">this book</a>.
+If you want to read more about ETS model types, I recommend [this book](http://www.exponentialsmoothing.net).

 Choosing which model to use to forecast your data can be difficult and requires using your own intuition, as well as looking at test statistics.
 To test the accuracy of a model, we have to compare it to data that has not been used to generate the forecast, so let's create some data subsets from the `monthly_milk_ts` time series object - one for generating the model (`monthly_milk_model`) and one for testing the model's accuracy (`monthly_milk_test`). `window()` is a function similar to `subset()` or `filter()`, subsetting an object based on arguments, but it is used especially for time series (`ts`) objects. `window()` takes the original time series object (`x`) and the `start` and `end` points of the subset.
 If `end` is not included, the subset extends to the end of the time series: